 The males secrete a pheromone that attracts the females, who can mate with just one or multiple males, depending on the species.
 The mated females then seek a nesting place to begin a new colony�and that place could be in your home!

+This is more of a threat than many people realize.
 Ants can cause serious structural damage to your home as they burrow through the wood to make their nests.

 Termites Infestation (Photo Credit: Rest Easy Pest Control)